trufflesuite/trufflesuite.com/public/docs/advanced/commands.md

 * `-f <number>`: Run contracts from a specific migration.
 The number refers to the prefix of the migration file.
 * `--network <name>`: Specify the network to use, saving artifacts specific to that network.
 Network name must exist in the configuration.
 * `--compile-all`: Compile all contracts instead of intelligently choosing which contracts need to be compiled.
-* `--verbose-rpc`: Log communication between Truffle and the RPC.
+* `--verbose-rpc`: Log communication between Truffle and the Ethereum client.

 ### networks